JakeMoralez/FlectoneWeb/pulse/en/docs/command/warnlist/index.md

-# Комманда `/warnlist`
+# Command `/warnlist`

-Комманда для того, чтобы посмотреть список предупреждений
+Command to view the list of warnings
 ![command warnlist](/commandwarnlist.png)

 [//]: # (localization)